jennereh/utilities/README.md

 4. phone2folders processes iPhone photos and screenshots that have been moved to my laptop with Feem, converting the images from HEIC to JPG and sorting them into folders by date. [link](4-phone2folders)

 5. interactiveAlbuminfo iterates through a set of daily folders, prompting for a title and dates for the albuminfo file.
 This should make editing daily random photo entries easy enough to actually do it. [link](5-interactive-albuminfo)

+6. insertJournalPage inserts a page in the Journal section with nothing more than the date. [link](6-insert-journal-page)